alexhanl/gears/quickinstall/README.md

         kubectl apply -f /vagrant/hello-kubernetes.yaml

 6. Optionally, if you want to use calico instead of the default flannel, just edit the Vagrantfile by uncommenting the calico line and commenting the flannel line.

+7. The latest version of kubernetes is deployed.